FEMALE AMBASSADORS GIVING INSIGHTS ABOUT WOMEN IN VIETNAM

 "...I AM BETTER IN THE RELATIONSHIP WITH MY HUSBAND..."

-Circle of Trust is an amazing opportunity for we women to explore ourselves at the very core.
+Circle of Trust is an amazing opportunity for women to explore themselves at the very core.

-My first time at COT was completely coincidence when a friend of mine asked me to join a cultural event in Gia Lam, Hanoi.
-"Just for fun" she said and I accepted.
+My first time at COT was a complete coincidence when a friend of mine asked me to join a cultural event in Gia Lam, Hanoi.
+"Just for fun," she said and I accepted.

-However it became an unforgettable memory to me when about 25 ladies at every age sat around a table making a circle of trust, breaking ices & starting to share about their private lives despite of the first time we met.
+However, it became an unforgettable memory to me when about 25 ladies of every age sat around a table making a circle of trust, breaking ices & starting to share about their private lives despite the first time we met.

-All stories one by one were told from 7pm until midnight highlighting with a lot of emotions, surprises, laughs, shocks & even tears.
+All stories one by one were told from 7 pm until midnight highlighting a lot of emotions, surprises, laughs, shocks & even tears.

-I suddenly realised that my stories as I know are no less miserable than any other ladies ...and more importantly our husbands, partners, lovers, etc. are unacceptable because we allow them to be.
+I suddenly realized that my stories as I know are no less miserable than any other ladies ...and more importantly, our husbands, partners, lovers, etc. are unacceptable because we allow them to be.